Barathrajag/1st-repository/README.md

 # 1st-repository
 this is my first repository
-we will be learnuing about version control
+we will be learning about version control